Solidie/live-demo-sandbox/readme.txt

 Typically, we create a single site for all visitors, allowing them to post random content that ultimately spoils the experience for others.
 If we want to implement a sandbox mechanism where every visitor gets a fresh setup that is deleted after a certain period, we usually have to rely on third-party services, which might not be ideal in all cases.

-To resolve the issue, this plugin offers sandbox capabilities on the same server as the main site.
+To resolve the issue, this plugin offers sandbox mechanism on the same server as the main site.
 It eliminates the need for additional servers and quickly sets up a new instance for each visitor by leveraging WP Multisite.
 Doesn't alternate the existing site BTW.

 ==Get In Touch==